 What makes a good candidate for this program?

 Students with ANY Bachelor’s degree may apply.
 No specific background is required.
-Those who enjoy learning from their peers as well as experienced practitioner instructors, who strive to be servant leaders and help others do the same.
+Those who enjoy learning from their peers as well as experienced practitioner instructors and strive to be servant leaders while helping others do the same are a perfect fit.
 Those who have a passion for helping students succeed will benefit from studying student development theory, legal issues, current topics in higher education, program planning and assessment, group dynamics, and so much more.

 Why should students consider Concordia’s SPAHE program over others?